Ridhwana/rails/guides/source/active_record_querying.md

 Enums
 -----

+Sometimes you might want to restrict the value of an attribute to a predefined list of values.

 An enum lets you define an Array of values for an attribute and refer to them by name.
 The actual value stored in the database is an integer that has been mapped to one of the values.